-To start with, create posts that encourage your followers to leave a comment and then ensure that you reply warmly.
+To start with, create the perfect social media posts that encourage followers to leave a comment and then ensure that you reply warmly.
 Show that you are open to conversation, as this will certainly create engagement.
 Also, comment on posts by other accounts.
 Do this with honesty and engage in a genuine interaction to express your business’ personality.

 You are not being the real you

 Authenticity is a virtue that your followers hold in high regard.
 In fact, it’s the reason why influencers have gained popularity today.
 They are genuine and real, and their social media accounts don’t seem like they’re robotic or simply interested in making a quick buck.
 Your followers are looking for a trustworthy account that they can connect with.